 Every criminal case is different, and it is often difficult to know whether you’re eligible for an alternative sentence or which ones a court may impose.
 If you’ve been charged with a crime, you may want to consult with an experienced criminal attorney in your area.
 You can also visit FindLaw’s criminal law section for more general information on this topic.

 Lots of crimes can be punished with alternative sentences that don't include jail or prison time.
 No matter what criminal matter you're considering or facing, only an expert criminal defense attorney can be relied on to explain your state's laws to help you predict your best course of action.
-If you're being investigated or charged with a crime, you should immediately contact a criminal defense attorney for a free case review to better understand your situation.
+So, if you've been charged with a crime, it's a good idea to contact a local criminal defense attorney as soon as possible to better understand your situation.